rnomadic/MLOPS/README.md

 # This Repo Is all about MLOPS Engineering

-<span style="color: red;"> This Repo Is all about MLOPS Engineering </span>
+`#RRGGBB`# This Repo Is all about MLOPS Engineering

-## 1. What are the differences between CI/CD for traditional software versus CI/CD for an ML model? </span>
+## 1. What are the differences between CI/CD for traditional software versus CI/CD for an ML model?
 ### The MLOps CI/CD is multi-trigger
 ### Code change: CI -> CT ->CD:
 ### Data Change: CT -> CD: New data arrives (e.g., a nightly job aggregates new customer data).